andmarti1424/sc-im/Readme.md

-# SC-IM
+# sc-im

-SC-IM is a spreadsheet program that is based on SC (http://ibiblio.org/pub/Linux/apps/financial/spreadsheet/sc-7.16.tar.gz) SC original authors are James Gosling and Mark Weiser, and mods were later added by Chuck Martin.
+Spreadsheet Calculator Improvised, aka sc-im, is an ncurses based, vim-like spreadsheet calculator. sc-im is based on [sc](https://en.wikipedia.org/wiki/Sc_(spreadsheet_calculator)) sc original authors are James Gosling and Mark Weiser, and mods were later added by Chuck Martin.

-## Some of the features of SC-IM
+## Some of the features of sc-im

 - Vim movements commands for editing cell content.
 - UNDO / REDO.